Veteran and Military Student Benefits

 2022-2023 MFS Status: Friendly.
 2022- 2023 MFS Award Rank: Silver.

 The 2022-2023 Military Friendly® Schools list will be published in the May issue of G.I.
 Jobs magazine and can be found at www.militaryfriendly.com.
 Methodology, criteria, and weightings were determined by Viqtory with input from the Military Friendly® Advisory Council of independent leaders in the higher education and military recruitment community.
 Final ratings were determined by combining the institution’s survey scores with the assessment of the institution’s ability to meet thresholds for Student Retention, Graduation, Job Placement, Loan Repayment, Persistence (Degree Advancement or Transfer) and Loan Default rates for all students and, specifically, for student veterans.

 Military Friendly’s National Director Josh Rosen stated, “Our ability to apply a clear, consistent standard to colleges creates a competitive atmosphere that encourages colleges to invest in programs to provide educational outcomes that are better for the Military Community as a whole.”

 Contact an Advisor

-If you are interested in attending a career training program, work with an MTI financial advisor to determine what form of military aid you are eligible for.
+If you are interested in attending a career training program, work with an Campus financial advisor to determine what form of military aid you are eligible for.
 Our financial advisors will help you submit all the necessary items and paperwork to begin processing your military aid application.